ephe-meral/ephe-meral.github.io/content/post/2016-07-01-the-idea-of-the-unix-programming-environment.md

 Take a file-system viewer for example: We already have `ls` to display the files in the current working directory.
 To open folders and files, use a tool that can interpret strings as file or folder names, resolve them, and pipe it to another tool that either `cd && ls`'s or `cat`'s what it gets into a new buffer.<br/>
 These are only basics, but it's more or less the interaction that any GUI file-system viewer would give you, re-implemented using a few simple unix commands.

 This idea struck me as being so simple, yet so effective that I'm now looking to incorporate it into my own workflow.
-I dont use ACME, since I'm usually working from my laptop and using a mouse would be rather annoying (at least if you only have a touchpad with you), but I'm trying to enable my [NeoVim](https://neovim.io/) instance to be able to do these kind of things.
+I don't use ACME, since I'm usually working from my laptop and using a mouse would be rather annoying (at least if you only have a touchpad with you), but I'm trying to enable my [NeoVim](https://neovim.io/) instance to be able to do these kind of things.
 The cool thing about this is that NeoVim already **is** highly text-based and has a simple way of interfacing with the shell, so that making use of it should not be a big problem.<br/>
 Additionally, the community that has formed around this editor seems to really appreciate the Unix philosophies, and keeps on adding small useful tools as plugins.

 ### Summing up...

 Rid yourself of unnecessary abstractions and free your brain of all the loose ends it has to herd when working with complexity.
 And remember that you are what you eat: Overly complex programming languages and tools won't magically enable you to write elegant code.
-Question your beliefes if you think that the OS has no other purpose than to provide the basic requirements for your full-fledged IDE.<br/>
+Question your believes if you think that the OS has no other purpose than to provide the basic requirements for your full-fledged IDE.<br/>
 _And please don't take my words as an advertisement for any specific piece of software._